Rules and Procedures

 Students found guilty of cheating by their teacher in an evaluation activity will receive a grade of zero for that activity.
 Students found guilty of plagiarism by their teacher may receive a grade of zero for that activity, given the context of the incident.

 All incidents of cheating or plagiarism must be reported by the teacher to the Dean of Faculty's Office.
 Upon a second or further incident of cheating or plagiarism at the college, failure of the course or disciplinary actions such as suspension or expulsion may result, as determined by the Dean of Faculty and Academic Affairs.
-Teachers complete the report below when reporting these incidents.
+Teachers complete the form below when reporting these incidents.

 Course Equivalences, Substitutions and Exemptions